Dalamia/UCI-Project1/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

 Load balancing ensures that the application will be highly Available, in addition to restricting Access to the network.
-- _TODO: Load balancer help to prevent ddos attacks.
-What is the advantage of a jump box?It allows you to update multiple servers
+- Load balancer help to prevent ddos attacks and seperates web traffic between to keep high efficiency.It allows you to update and control multiple servers

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the Data and system Logs.
 - Filebeat monitors the log files or locations that you specify, collects log events, and forwards them either to Elasticsearch or Logstash for indexing
 - Metricbeat periodically collect metrics from the operating system and from services running on the server and when it collects that metric and static data ships them to the output that you specify such as Elatsticsearch or Logstash

 The configuration details of each machine may be found below.
-_Note: Use the [Markdown Table Generator](http://www.tablesgenerator.com/markdown_tables) to add/remove values from the table_.

 | Name     | Function | IP Address | Operating System |
 |----------|----------|------------|------------------|